Information about how LKAB processes personal data

 Right to rectification

-If you have applied for a job with us, you are responsible for ensuring that the personal data you provided in your application was correct at the time of application.
+If you have applied for a job with us, you are responsible for ensuring that the personal data you provided in your application is correct at the time of application.
 We will not correct such data.

 Right to erasure of personal data/right to be forgotten